oboekevin/OcuPhysics/README.md

 The following steps will set up the environment for the 2016 project, and is compatible with the 2015 project.
 Windows is recommended.

 * Windows only: install **Visual Studio 2013** (make sure your install includes the Windows headers and Visual C++) and use the VS command prompt.
-You may need to install .NET framework 4.0 as well.
+You may need to install .NET Framework 4.0 as well.
 * install Firefox, Leap Motion SDK, and Oculus Rift SDK 0.3.2-preview2
 * get npm by installing **node 0.10.x**
 * get **node-webkit 0.8.6** (https://github.com/rogerwang/node-webkit) (DO NOT get 0.11.2+!!!!
 The ovr bindings don't work in it!) and put it in `$PATH`